jackbereidy/FiddlerUXAssignment/README.md

-# FiddlerUXAssignment
+# Fiddler UX Assignment
-UX coding assignment for Fiddler Labs
+This is a UX coding assignment for Fiddler Labs